jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 > Add some reasoning / working to the solutions as comments.
 > Only use MCP calls, do not access the local disk whatsoever.

+Finally, the big moment had arrived.
+I hit enter and watched the agent start to "think".
+It rapidly solved the first few simple questions and continued at a blistering pace.

-Watching it complete each problem and fill in each answer cell was mind-blowing, this would have been magic less than 5 years ago.
+Watching it complete each problem and fill in each answer cell in real-time was mind-blowing, this would have been magic less than 5 years ago.
 The whole assessment which would take a skilled human about 2 hours, was completed in under 3 minutes!

 <!--
  Starting the claude-sonnet-4 agent via the chat in Cursor: